 We can't take sides or give you legal advice.
 We also do not make a determination about whether discrimination has occurred or not, and we do not have any powers to impose penalties or make orders to resolve a complaint.

-If we can't help you resolve the matter, you might be able to take your complaint to the NSW Civil and Administrative Tribunal.
+If your complaint is not resolved, it may be referred to the NSW Civil and Administrative Tribunal.

 It is against the law for anyone to treat you unfairly because you have made (or plan to make) a complaint of discrimination or because you have provided information or evidence about a complaint.
 This is called victimisation.